Chinese Inventions – The Four Great Inventions and Beyond

 It wasn’t until 200 years after this that the first completely mechanical clock that used an hour, minute and second hand to tell time would be made in Europe.

 Chinese Inventions – Paper Money

-Although China does look set to be moving towards a cashless society, they were in fact the inventors of paper money (纸币 zhǐbì).
+Although China does look set to be moving towards a cashless society, they were the inventors of paper money (纸币 zhǐbì).

 Bank notes were first developed during the Tang dynasty (618 – 907).

-Paper bills originated as receipts of deposits which merchants could make and then exchange for metal coins in other cities.
+Paper bills originated as receipts of deposits that merchants could make and then exchange for metal coins in other cities.

-This was so they wouldn’t have to carry around large amounts of coins with them which would be heavy and cumbersome.
+This was so they wouldn’t have to carry around large amounts of coins with them which would be heavy.

 However, true paper money did not come about until the Song dynasty (960 – 1127).